tier4/driving_log_replayer/docs/use_case/localization.en.md

-# Evaluate self-localization estimation
+# Evaluate self-localization estimation (NDT)

-Evaluate whether Autoware's localization is working stably.
+Evaluate whether Autoware's localization by NDT is working stably.

-In the evaluation of localization, the reliability and convergence of NDT are evaluated.
+In the evaluation of localization, the reliability, convergence, and availability of NDT are evaluated.

 ## Evaluation method